UEk/book1/manuscript/preface.md

 # Preface

 I have worked with developing embedded systems for over twenty years, mainly in aerospace and automotive industries.
-I have had different roles; tester, modeller, coder, and architect (and the only one I thought I was above average was as architect).
+I have had different roles; tester, modeller, coder, and architect (and the only role I think I was above average was as architect).
 One of the most instructive task I have done was to review code that did not work from suppliers and subcontractors, and try to pinpoint the problems and suggest improvements.
 It is then I realised that crafting good embedded software is a professional domain in its own, and is not easy to penetrate even for professional programmers.

 The emrbyo for this book came when I left industry and taught embedded programming at college level for four years.
 My students always asked me if there isn't a book that covers what I teach in my courses (I assume as an alternative taking extensive notes in class) and I always had to answer that I haven't found any.
 So each chapter in this book originites from a lesson I gave.